 Temperature Control Ability

 The ability to control temperature is key.
 If you are using a charcoal grill, you’ll have to learn the art of controlling the cooking temperature with vents and lids.
 But on most gas grills, you should be able to control the burners.
 Either way, temperature control is a big deal when preparing your meats and veggies!

 Surface Size and Number of Burners

 Not all tailgating grills are made the same.
-When considering how large of a cooking surface you need, there are two things to think about: how many people you are cooking for at the big game and what kind of food are you cooking.
+When considering how large of a cooking surface you need, there are two things to think about: how many people are you cooking for and what kind of food you are cooking.
 Two burners might be needed for two cooking temperatures.
 Do you have enough surface area to cook meat for everyone?
 Do you need different temperatures?
 Questions like this are what you must ask yourself.

-No matter what your grilling preferences are, there’s bound to be a tailgating grill out there for you.
-Just a few tips on what to know before buying a tailgate grill can save game day!
-So, don’t get left in the rain.
-Pick the grill that is right for you.
+No matter what your grilling preferences are, there’s bound to be the perfect grill that’s right for you.
+So, don’t get left in the cold on game day.
+Consider these tailgating grill buying tips before purchasing your new grill.
 Happy grilling and happy tailgating!